My top 4 requirements for healthy relationships

 The point is, you need to feel like you are getting some basic need filled from a relationship and that you are filling one as well.
 But do keep in mind that getting something from the relationship doesn't always look the same for both parties involved.

 We spend enough time judging ourselves, we don't need other people to do it for us.
 I am not saying that we should never get challenged, but our friend/partner/relative should have an innate understanding and acceptance of who we are and the choices we make.
 No desire to control us through guilt and judgment.

 4. It has healthy boundaries

 You need to be able to say no in a relationship that serves you.
 Whether it's "no, I'm sorry, I can't watch your cat for you" or "no, I am not in the mood for sex tonight" or "no, I don't want to talk about it".
 If you have a relationship that you care a lot about but that doesn't have healthy boundaries, you run the risk of developing unhealthy dynamics where you are not about to ask for what you need.

 There you have it.
 Those are my top 4 requirements for relationships that serve you.
 What about you?
 Do you find your best relationships meet these criteria?
 What would you add?
 If you read this post and thought "yikes, I don't know about my relationship with x...maybe it doesn't serve me!"
-Or "I wish I had better boundaries with y" head over to my packages and check out my Make Room for Yourself Program.
+Or "I wish I had better boundaries with y" check out Beyond Time Management.
 The skills we build in the program are great tools to get you clear on the ways your relationships effect you and to create the healthy dynamics you want.